armadaproject/armada/client/python/CONTRIBUTING.md

 ## Run test to ensure everything is working
 <hr />

-From the root folder run python -m pytest
+Run all the unit test int the python client by following the instructions [here](https://tox.wiki/en/latest/).

 ## Create a new branch to work on your contribution
 <hr />